yujungcheng/lab-build-kubernetes/README.md

 dashboard-metrics-scraper   ClusterIP   10.110.208.21   <none>        8000/TCP        14d
 kubernetes-dashboard        NodePort    10.98.33.243    <none>        443:32000/TCP   14d

-# create ssh port forward to access dashboard
+# create ssh port forward to access dashboard if you are not on lab node console.
+# for example, in my environment, I use nuc8 as my working client, nuc10 is a physical lab server.
+# all kubernetes VMs are running on the lab server.
-# 1. [local client - nuc8 ] -> [lab-node - nuc10] -> [kubernetes master - 192.168.122.10]
+# 1. [local client(nuc8)] --> [lab-server(nuc10)] --> [kubernetes master VM(192.168.122.10)]
 nuc8~$ ssh -N -L 32000:192.168.122.10:32000 nuc10

 # 2. open url in firefox
 https://localhost:32000

-# 3. use the token from the playbook 11 run output to access dashboard
+# 3. use the token from the output of ansible playbook 12 which create admin service account.
 ```